Discover APIs

 Discovered on This field shows the date and time when the API was discovered

-Method The HTTP method (e.g., GET, POST, PUT, DELETE) indicates the type of requests that can be made to the API.
+Methods The HTTP method (e.g., GET, POST, PUT, DELETE) indicates the type of requests that can be made to the API.
+If an API has 2 or more methods then that API will be clubbed as per the methods.

 Tag